jeremyreeder/gridscout/docs/index.md

   & reporting
 - How to generate useful intel reports — INTSUM, ORBAT, & SITTEMP

+For an overview of the topic, including some good examples of how your maps and map-related information could come in very handy, read the article [How to Build an Area Study for Emergencies and Community Security][area-study], courtesy of [Forward Observer][forward-observer].

 # Legal notice
 Site icon, made by [Freepik][freepik] from [flaticon.com][flaticon], is licensed under [Creative Commons BY 3.0][icon-license].